-AUSTIN, Texas — An Austin man is accused of breaking into his neighbors' home and planting a camera in their bathroom, an affidavit obtained by KVUE showed.
+AUSTIN, Texas — An Austin man accused of breaking into his neighbors' home and planting a camera in their bathroom is now facing additional charges.

 According to a police affidavit for the home break-in, Sagues broke into his neighbors' home on March 4.
 APD said they responded to a 911 call at 10:44 p.m. that night and, when officers arrived, they were informed that the victims had found a wireless camera behind the mirror in one of their guest bathrooms the same day their bathroom was going through a remodel.
 A court document said the bathroom that was being remodeled was primarily used by one of the homeowner's two daughters, who are under the age of 18.

 A security camera inside the victims' house showed a man entering the house and going directly to the bathroom – carrying what appeared to be the device the victims found – before leaving, the affidavit said.

 An exterior security camera allegedly spotted a similar man, wearing the same clothing, walking toward the house the day before the bathroom remodel started.